 The two elements of a good ascending triangle pattern are:

 - A flat resistance that it’s hit multiple times.
-The more a resistance line is tested, the more likely it will eventually fail to hold as resistance level.
+The more a resistance line is tested, the more likely it will eventually fail to hold as the resistance level.

 - The second element is a rising support trendline that connects the successive higher lows inside the ascending triangle formation.